nautobot/nautobot/docs/installation/upgrading.md

 ```

 !!! note
-    It's possible you are still using supervisord instead of the linux native systemd.
-If you are still using supervisord you can restart the services by either restarting supervisord or by using supervisorctl to restart netbox.
+    It's possible you are still using supervisord instead of systemd.
+If so, please see the instructions for [migrating to systemd](migrating-to-systemd.md).